atomecorp/atome/documentation/installation/atome_server.md

 in app/lib/RoomClient.js
 change atome.one address of server if necessary

-    this.url = "wss://atome.one:4443/?roomId=0&peerId=" + peerId;
+    this.url = "wss://ws.mediasoup.atome.one:443/?roomId=0&peerId=" + peerId;

 Test with Firefox and safari.
 Chrome and edge doesn't accept wss without a valid certificate.

-Connect on port 4443 with HTTPS to accept wss certificate.
+Connect on port 443 with HTTPS to accept wss certificate.

-Connect on port 3002 to run the client.
+[comment]: <> (Connect on port 3002 to run the client.)

 [comment]: <> (Deprecated below: )